nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * `N` or `n` for `Not Done`
   * `D` or `d` for `Done`
 * If no status is provided, it is **defaulted** to `Not Done`.
+* Adding of duplicate orders are not allowed.
+Two orders are considered to be duplicates if they have the same task names (with matching cases) and deadlines.

 </div>